 Under Najaf’s leadership, the Culture of Health Blog’s influence has grown tremendously and it serves as a primary source of content for all of the Foundation’s digital platforms.
 Through her role, she highlights diverse voices, perspectives and lived experiences from among staff and grantees, with a focus on leveraging the power of story to connect readers to the Foundation’s brand and mission.
 Working across the Foundation, she hones content leads, designs editorial artwork, shapes content promotion plans and tracks digital analytics for audience insights.

-Ahmad earned a master's degree in public health with a concentration in health policy and administration from the Yale University School of Public Health.
+Najaf has a Master's degree in Public Health with a concentration in Health Policy and Administration from the Yale University School of Public Health.
 She earned a BS in public health from Rutgers, The State University of N.J. where she graduated with honors.

 In her spare time she is an avid traveler and voracious reader.
 She lives in Lawrence, N.J., with her husband, a pediatric cardiologist, and their children.